codex-team/hawk.javascript/README.md

 - Throttled data sending to prevent server overload
 - Graceful cleanup on page unload/process exit

+> Note: If performance monitoring is not enabled, `startTransaction()` will return undefined and log an error to the console.

 ### API Reference

 #### startTransaction(name: string, tags?: Record<string, string>): Transaction

 Starts a new transaction.
-A transaction represents a high-level operation like a page load or an API request.
+A transaction represents a high-level operation like a page load or an API call.

 - `name`: Name of the transaction
 - `tags`: Optional key-value pairs for additional transaction data